genomicsclass/leanpub/manuscript/exploratory_data_analysis_exercises.md

     ```
 A>
 A>    Use boxplots and histograms to compare the finishing times of males and females.
 Which of the following best describes the difference.
-A>    - A. Males and females have the same distribution.
+A>    - A) Males and females have the same distribution.
-A>    - B. Most males are faster than most women.
+A>    - B) Most males are faster than most women.
-A>    - C. Male and females have similar right skewed distributions with the former, 20 minues shifted to the left.
+A>    - C) Male and females have similar right skewed distributions with the former, 20 minues shifted to the left.
-A>    - D. Both distribution are normally distributed with a difference in mean of about 30 minutes.
+A>    - D) Both distribution are normally distributed with a difference in mean of about 30 minutes.
 A>
 A>
 A>